KSEAWisconsin/KSEAWebDocuments-Jekyll/Jekyll/Jekyll_Directory_Structure.md

 Also you can set the value of the author to access each by each inside the front matter for the layouts or includes.

 #### Need to Fix
-- where you get information of jsonify related information

 - Compare between JSON, YAML, and CSV
   + Which one will be most suitable for our project